NomicFoundation/hardhat/docs/README.md

 The app mainly provides two types of pages:

-- landing pages (see home page)
+- Landing pages (see home page)
-- documentation pages (see documentation section)
+- Documentation pages (see documentation section)

 Landing pages are composed of reusable blocks and separate content files.
 Blocks are full-width React Components that can be stacked to compose a page.
 Blocks output content passed to them via props.